vippsas/vipps-solutions/recurring-and-login/README.md

 ![Give consent to share information](images/login-recurring-step4.svg)

-The customer can later see the information they have consented to share, by clicking *See your information* in the Vipps MobilePay app.
+The customer can later see the information they have consented to share, by clicking *See your information* in the app.

 ### Step 5.
 Create agreement